Trump Day One in China: The Most Comprehensive Roundup of Meetings, Signals, Deals, and Key Developments

-The trump-Xi bilateral has wrapped up.
+The Trump-Xi bilateral has wrapped up.
 It lasted for 2 hours and 15 minutes.

 China’s readout